Skip to main content

 • Rensselaer Polytechnic Institute, MS, Biomedical Engineering, 1974

-• The Johns Hopkins School of Medicine, M.D, 1978
+• The Johns Hopkins School of Medicine, MD, 1978

 • Georgetown University, MA, Bioethics, 1995